(Monday – Friday, 9:00 A.M. – 5:00 P.M.)

 Counselors (graduate students in mathematics, research mathematicians, and graduates of previous PROMYS programs) serve as resources for the teachers in their work.
-Participants' written work on problem sets will be reviewed by the counselor staff each evening and returned the next morning with written comments.
+Participants' written work on problem sets is reviewed by the counselor staff each evening and returned the next morning with written comments.
 Weekly problem sessions run by PROMYS staff help teachers pull together threads of ideas from the problem sets and focus on the big ideas.

 Second-year participants: Returning participants take an advanced seminar and engage in research projects.
-Twice each week, teachers will meet with their small research group (usually two teachers and a counselor) in the exploration labs.
-In the fifth week, each research group will submit written reports of their work and give an oral presentation summarizing their results to the rest of the program.
+Twice weekly, teachers meet with their small research group (usually two teachers and a counselor) in the exploration labs.
+In the fifth week, each research group submits written reports of their work and gives an oral presentation summarizing their results to the rest of the program.